gstlearn/gstlearn/README.md

 Download and install the following tools:

+* R 4 or higher
 * RTools 4 [from here](https://cran.r-project.org/bin/windows/Rtools/rtools40.html)

 Notes:

 * You must restart your computer after installing these requirements
-* Rtools is not the unique way to install MinGW on Windows, but it is our preferred way as we can handle R packages compilation
+* RTools is not the unique way to install MinGW on Windows, but it is our preferred way as we can handle R packages compilation

 Then, from a Windows command prompt, execute following instructions: